No manager in the entire business world would profess to want less employee engagement, especially when we know that:

 - Has their work missed the mark in the past?

 If the answer is no, you need to consider whether it’s simply a belief that your way is best.
-Once you identify what is causing you to get so involved, you can take steps to step back by:
+Once you identify what is making you get so involved, you can take steps back off by:

 - Creating accountability through goals and deadlines

-- Exchanging micromanaging for feedback at those designated milestones
+- Exchanging micromanagement for feedback at designated milestones

 2. Fail to issue challenges

-As manager, you must learn to anticipate your employee’s need for a new challenge.
-Signs someone is being underemployed include:
+As manager, you must learn to anticipate an employee’s need for a new challenge.
+Signs you are not using an their full skill set include:

 - Looking to take on other team member’s challenges